mindfulqumachine/xla-rs/book/src/chapter_05_attention.md

 - Head 2 might track pronoun antecedents.
 - Head 3 might track emotional sentiment.

+> **Note on Diversity**: We don't explicitly tell Head 1 to track verbs and Head 2 to track pronouns.
+The model *learns* these roles during training.
+Random initialization helps them start in different places, but there is no guarantee they will all learn unique things.
+In practice, some heads often end up being redundant or "dead".

 After computing attention for all heads, we concatenate their outputs and project them back to the model dimension using an output matrix \\(W_O\\).

+### Real-World Example: Pronoun Resolution

+To see a concrete example of attention resolving ambiguity, check out the test case `test_attention_pronoun_resolution` in `tests/chapter_05_attention.rs`.
+It simulates how attention weights shift when resolving the pronoun "it" in the sentences:

+*   "The trophy would not fit in the suitcase because **it** was too big." (it \\(\rightarrow\\) trophy)
+*   "The trophy would not fit in the suitcase because **it** was too small." (it \\(\rightarrow\\) suitcase)

+Running this test prints a heatmap of the attention weights, visualizing exactly where the model "looks" to understand the word "it".

 ## Modern Optimizations: Grouped Query Attention (GQA)